February 2026 Update:

-As always, if you would like any further information on the topics above, please do not hesitate to contact me or any other member of the VAT team below:
+As always, if you would like any further information on the topics above, please do not hesitate to contact the VAT team below:

 Get in touch